06000208/jules/README.md

 purpose built discord bot to clear messages

-## install & use
+## install

 - install [nodejs](https://nodejs.org/) (minimum v16.6) and npm ([guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm))
 - [download the bot](https://github.com/06000208/clear/archive/refs/heads/main.zip) (direct download)
-- run `npm install` in the root
+- run `npm install` in the same folder as `package.json`
-- setup your environment variables as described below
+- setup your .env file or environment variables as described below
 - run `npm run deploy-commands` to deploy commands to discord
 - run `npm run start` to start the bot

 ## envionrment variables

-put these in a plain text `.env` file in same folder as the index.js or use them as environment variables
+put these in a plain text `.env` file in same folder as index.js, or use them as environment variables, which is platform specific

 ```bash
 # your bot's discord token